Skip to content

 • Regulate financial services firms

-• Set conduct rules (Treating Customers Fairly)
+• Set conduct rules such as Treating Customers Fairly

 • Require firms to have complaints procedures